Skip to main content

 uv tool install --editable .

-The first command installs ollim-bot as a global command. claude-history is a global CLI tool used by subagents to review Claude Code session transcripts.Working from a fork lets you customize the system prompt, subagent prompts, and integrations while still pulling upstream changes.
+uv sync installs dependencies. uv tool install makes ollim-bot and claude-history available as global commands. claude-history is a CLI tool used by subagents to review Claude Code session transcripts.Working from a fork lets you customize the system prompt, subagent prompts, and integrations while still pulling upstream changes.

 2